These policies exist to maintain a safe and professional environment. PLEASE REVIEW THESE POLICIES CAREFULLY.

 - No one other than Carlisle Academy staff are allowed into horse pastures.

 - Equine vision is unique and items such as umbrellas, balloons, kites or quick and sudden movements outside of the ring can frighten our horses.
-Our horses are service animals and they are in service when they are wearing a bridle or halter.
-Please do not touch or speak to a horse unless you have been told you may do so.

 - Treat Week!
 Do not hand feed our horses.
 The last week of each session is “Treat Week” and you may bring carrots or apples at that time.